Szezi/TasksManager/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 TasksManager is a web application that allows users to create multi-users kanban boards and tasks.
 Application allows user to fill information about themselves in profile page and see stats on dashboard. <br />
+To see different pages of application user need to be logged in.
+If unauthorised user try to view other pages will be automatically redirect to Home page.

+Frontend design is based on :https://www.creative-tim.com/product/soft-ui-dashboard

 ### Home page